jdoleary/Spellmasons/docs/TasksCurrent.md

     - (M) Steam Page
     - (E) Website Presskit page
     - (E) Master music
-- Bug: Portal spawns when you predition kill yourself on test level
+- Bug: Portal spawns when you prediction kill yourself on test level
 ------
 - Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
 - Content: AOE clone should work for pickups